EnshenZhu/CIS6030_Assignment3/README.md

 1. All related code are inside the Question 2 folder.
 2. This script is going to do the LinearRegression in regard to the date from the "Admission_Prediction.csv" file.
    However, the script withdraw the data from the PostgresSQL rather than the original csv file.
+3. You may run this script by entering the ```python q2_main``` inside the terminal.
-3. This script splits the original dataset into the training and testing data. **It randomly takes 90% of the original dataset into the training data, and the rest 10% into the testing data**.
+4. This script splits the original dataset into the training and testing data. **It randomly takes 90% of the original dataset into the training data, and the rest 10% into the testing data**.
-4. When starting the script, the output will briefly report the training status as follows:
+5. When starting the script, the output will briefly report the training status as follows:
    ```
    Connecting to the PostgreSQL database...
    PostgreSQL database version: